GhostofGoes/getmac/README.md

 python -m getmac -dd -n home.router
 ```

-Note: the terminal interface will not work on Python 2.6 and older (Sorry RHEL 6 users!).

 ## get_mac_address()
 * `interface`: Name of a network interface on the system.
 * `ip`: IPv4 address of a remote host.